 3. Your Own Professional Grade Drone

 While you may not have a need or the funds for a large commercial drone with 6 or 8 rotors when you are just starting out, but there are still some great choices available when it comes to purchasing a drone that has all the needed features and can produce professional quality aerial footage.
-DJI, Yuneec and 3DR currently produces some of the best Professional Drones on the market.
+DJI currently produces some of the best Professional Drones on the market.
 Other less known manufacturers are also introducing new models to meet the demand.

 4. A Business Idea